 I chose to buy a pump because I wanted my own to keep and not have to worry about logistics of getting it on time or returning it.
 When I found the Spectra S1 breast pump, I realized you can get hospital-grade quality at an affordable price.
 I bought my Spectra through Amazon, and at the time it was only $200 for the entire bundle (pump, tubing, bottles, 2 sets of flanges, power cord).

 All of these questions are important things you should consider when deciding on a breast pump.
 The one that I found to meet all of my needs and exceed my expectations in quality is the Spectra S1 breast pump.

-Do I want a single or double pump?
+Do you want a single or double breast pump?